 Dr. Walker enlisted in the Canadian Army during the First World War on the 10th of April, 1917 in Woodstock.
 He served in France with the Canadian Machine Gun Corp and he listed his next of kin as his uncle, George Walker.
 He was discharged on the 14th of April, 1919.

 After the war, Dr. Walker returned to Canada and he attended the University of Western Ontario.
 He graduated M.D. in 1924 and he interned for one year at Harper Hospital in Detroit, Michigan.

 Dr. Walker went to Thamesville to relieve a physician on July 1st, 1925.
-Dr. Walker ended up buying the doctors practice and stayed in Thamesville for 32 years.
+Dr. Walker ended up buying the doctors medical practice and he stayed in Thamesville for 32 years caring for his patients.

 Dr. Walker married Ruby Esther Crosbie on the 5th of September 1925, in London, Ontario.
-She was born on the 23rd of March, 1900, the youngest of 6 children born to Robert Crosbie and the former Margaret Wright.
-Her parents were farmers and her siblings were; Jeanette, Catherine, Agnes, Mary and Robert.
+She was born on the 23rd of March, 1900, the youngest of 7 children born to Robert Crosbie and the former Margaret Wright.
+Her parents were farmers and her siblings were; Jeanette Brough Crosbie, Katherine Wright Crosbie, Annie Roberta Crosbie (who died at the age of 7), Agnes Jane Crosbie, Mary Alexandra Crosbie and Robert Alexander Crosbie (who died of influenza at the age of 26).
 Mrs. Walker was a registered nurse.
 She completed her training at St. Joseph’s Hospital in London.

-Dr. and Mrs. Walker had 4 children; James R. Walker, Dr. George R. Walker, a son Theodore died in infancy in 1927 and a daughter Margaret was stillborn in 1944.
+Dr. and Mrs. Walker had 4 children; James R. Walker, Dr. George R. Walker, a son Theodore died in infancy in 1927 and a daughter Margaret Elizabeth Walker died in infancy in 1944.